🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Use Google Ads to get more keyword ideas

-Next, create an ad by writing copy in each field, including up to 15 headlines and four descriptions.
+Next, write ad copy, including up to 15 headlines and four descriptions.
 To improve ad performance and increase relevance, incorporate your keywords into the ad descriptions and headlines.

 google keywords google ads suggestions